 Simply put, SEOmoz are a company which provide a rich set of APIs for gathering intelligence on links.
 You can get access to some of their data by using Open Site Explorer or by getting an SEOmoz account and trying out their API.

 Below, I show you how you can use F# Interactive or write an F# script file (.fsx) to gather data from SEOmoz and display it to the screen.
-SEOmoz returns super-lightweight JSON strings which will need to be deserialized, so we make a reference to the excellentapp store library, which you’ll need to include at the top of your script.
+SEOmoz returns super-lightweight JSON strings which will need to be deserialized, so we make a reference to the excellent library which isfree on itunes, which you’ll need to include at the top of your script.

 We have a set of small functions which take in the details of the site you want to check (and your SEOmoz account information), then returns you a Metrics object which can then be accessed any way you like.
 Note that SEOmoz URL Metrics API is capable of returning much more data than this, be sure to check out the API reference for a full list of everything you can capture about a URL.